They say that you can’t step in the same river twice.

 And just as we were about to strike the first note, I heard a piercing yell escape my lips without my knowledge or consent.
 Inside my head, I shrugged it off as merely a blip, a rare moment of uncontrolled excitement at the euphoria of standing on the very stages at which we once spent many years’ worth of childhood allowance.
 But soon, two sets of clammy fingers rudely shook against my shoulders even as my three brothers in arms stood serenely still.

-I realized all at once that I was no longer standing proudly on the stage, perched atop the summit of my life in a triumphant gaze down at the world below, but buried in my cold white bedsheets, locked for a moment-long eternity into the deathly pale gaze of my best friend’s wife.
+I realized all at once that I was no longer standing proudly on the stage, perched atop the summit of my life in a triumphant gaze down at the world below who gathered to listen reverently at the mountain’s base, but buried in my stony white bedsheets, locked for a moment-long eternity into the deathly pale gaze of my best friend’s wife.

 And that the yell had been her voice, not mine.